Are you wondering how to make new friends and how those relationships will improve your life?

-In my thirties another season of my life I was a pastor of a small church.
+In my thirties, another season of my life, I was a small church pastor.

-But the men and women that I am still friends with today almost ten years later are those who experienced a crisis and I was there to help.
+But almost ten years later, the men and women I am still friends with today are those who experienced a crisis, and I was there to help.

 A cheating husband left his wife hurt and broken.

-I was there for them in their time of need and though we rarely bring up those events it was the pain that brought us together.
+I was there for them in their time of need, and though we rarely bring up those events, the pain brought us together.